serhii9132/packer-pve-ubuntu/README.md

 - Packer: v1.13.0
 - Proxmox VE: 8.3.0

+### Notes
+The ISO image must be downloaded to the Proxmox server's datastore before deploying the template.

 ### Usage
 1. Clone the repository.
 2. Create a .env file in the root of the project with the following content: